TERMS AND CONDITIONS

-Our 2-day MOK Holiday Clubs cost £70 each.
+Our 3-day MOK Holiday Clubs cost £100 each.
 In line with government school guidelines we are creating bubbles for each MOK Holiday Club with the same 15 children and 3 leaders.
-Although your child does not need to attend all both days, no other children will be allowed to join the bubble on the second day so the cost will remain the same.
+Although your child does not need to attend all days, no other children will be allowed to join the bubble on the second day so the cost will remain the same.

 To book on please complete the on-line booking form which can be found on our website:

-Full payment needs to be received within 7 days before attending MOK and a 50% nonrefundable amount will be kept if your child is unable to attend due to COVID-19 symptoms or illness.
+Full payment needs to be received within 7 days before attending MOK and a 50% nonrefundable amount will be kept if your child is unable to attend due to illness.

 Your child’s place is not confirmed until payment has been received.